East Nashville, With Love

-“Daddy, I live in Tennessee, not Kentucky.”
+I'd probably laugh and say, “Daddy, I live in Tennessee, not Kentucky.”

 That night we were just supposed to get a thunderstorm.

 I know my dad was with Duke and me in the basement.
 I knew what to bring down.
 What to listen for.
 I noted the time.
-Got play by play from Mike, who got to put his weather obsession to good use.
+Got play by play on the phone from Mike, who got to put his weather obsession to good use.
 I text my Mama Bear neighbor to see if they were downstairs too.
 I can’t say it enough, my Duke was such a good boy.

 I heard the hail.
 And then the eeriest silence followed by a distant roar.
 I knew right then it wasn’t coming for us.

 But I knew it got somebody.

 I am truly affected, and not ashamed to say so.
 We have to talk about this.
 It’s a path to healing, after being in the path of “severe to devastating” damage according to the Fujita scale.
 The scale was introduced in 1971 by Ted Fujita of the University of Chicago.